-Advanced Problem Solving & Proof
+Advanced Problem Solving and Proof

 Explorations in Number Theory, Combinatorics, and Graph Theory